vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![stupid bytes](img/2025-07-21-img-0002.png)

-As noted in my [post](2025-07-16-java-heresies.md#unsigned-when), there are no unsigned data type in Java.
-Swing team had to be very frustrated when dealing with limitation of byte data type, ranged from `-128` to `127`.
+As I noted in my [previous post](2025-07-16-java-heresies.md#unsigned-when), Java has exactly zero unsigned data types.
+The Swing team must have been pulling their hair out while wrestling with the limitations of the `byte` data type, which stubbornly ranges from `-128` to `127` instead of the far more sensible `0` to `255`.

+Sometimes you just have to call a spade a spade: or in this case, call a frustratingly limited byte "stupid."
+Can't argue with that assessment, honestly.

 </details>

-## When URL Is Malformed Somewhat
+## When URL Is Malformed...
+Somewhat

 <details>